uswds/uswds-site/pages/patterns/create-a-profile/preferred-pronouns.md

 permalink: /patterns/create-a-profile/preferred-pronouns/
 layout: styleguide
 category: Patterns
-lead: The Pronouns pattern assists users to feel confident that they will be addressed the way they identify.
+lead: The pronouns pattern helps users to provide information that will allow them to feel confident that they will be addressed the way they identify.
 ---

 ## What problem does this solve?
-A name or sex are not indicative of how a person identifies or prefers to be addressed.
+A name or biological sex are not indicative of how a person identifies or prefers to be addressed.
 Allowing users to choose their pronouns creates a more comfortable environment by removing the potential for frustration and alienation.

 ## When to use this pattern
 Follow this pattern when you are planning on referring to the person using pronouns instead of their name.

 ## What's the solution
-Provide a free-form field that supports a rich array of special characters and accents that allows the user to inform you of their identity.
+Provide a text entry field that supports a rich array of special characters and accents that allows the user to inform you of their identity.
+If you plan to use this pattern for any automated communications you may need to consider a different approach.

 ## Guidance